MHA Manufacturing and Engineering Report is now available

 - 78% of manufacturing businesses predicting revenue growth over the next 12 months.

-- 94% expect further increase in production costs and growing number of businesses see these being passed to customers.
+- 94% expect a further increase in production costs and a growing number of businesses see these being passed to customers.

 - Brexit uncertainty is a significant barrier to growth.